-For the most part, when joining an organization, many prospective employees will carefully consider a company’s value proposition- the very thing or things that make an organization different from others they’ve come across.
+For the most part, many prospective employees will carefully consider a company’s value proposition before joining the organization — the qualities that make an organization different from others.

-Traditionally, that value proposition has been shaped by what organizations believe will make an employee choose them over others, but more leaders are shifting their focus to what will make an employee stay.
+Traditionally, value propositions are shaped by what organizations believe will make an employee choose them over others, but more leaders are shifting their focus to what will make an employee stay.

-At its core, employee retention revolves around experience, engagement, and connection; an organization’s people need to feel inspired by and connected to the values, visions and culture of their company, and organizations are paying more attention to this.
-That’s critical, given that 33% of employees don’t believe their personal values align with those of their organization!
+At its core, employee retention revolves around experience, engagement, and connection.
+An organization’s people need to feel inspired by and connected to the values, visions, and culture of their company.
+Organizations are paying more attention to the people-focused approach.
+That’s critical, given that 33% of employees don’t believe their personal values align with their organization’s core values.

-Perhaps that’s also why 51% of companies are shifting their priorities to develop future-focused people strategies - the initiatives that incentivize employees to stay rather than jump ship.
+Even more, 51% of companies are shifting their priorities to develop future-focused people strategies — the initiatives that make employees to stay, rather than jump ship.

 89% of employers assume that employees quit their jobs because of money.

-Though still one of the more prominent reasons for employee turnover, salary and pay scale is no longer the deciding factor in an employee’s decision to leave their current position, it’s still one of the leading reasons for turnover.
+Although salary and pay scale is no longer the deciding factor in an employee’s decision to leave their current position, it’s still one of the leading reasons for turnover.

-For example, job satisfaction and meaningful work, especially among millennials, are critical drivers for turnover; according to Hays, 71% of millennial workers would take a pay cut for their ‘ideal job,’ while 44% of millennials are unhappy in the roles and work they perform.
+For example, job satisfaction and meaningful work, especially among millennials, are critical drivers for turnover.
+According to Hays, 71% of millennial workers would take a pay cut for their ‘ideal job,’ while 44% of millennials are unhappy in their roles.

 If it’s not all about money, why would an employee choose to quit their job?
-What about raises, workplace relationships, or development opportunities?
+What about raises, workplace relationships, and development opportunities?

-Several studies and reports point to engagement, recognition, relationship and encouragement as reasons why people choose to remain in their roles, regardless of the pay scale.
+Several studies find that engagement, recognition, relationship and encouragement are reasons why people choose to remain in their roles — regardless of the pay scale.
+Why is that?

-Any employee will crave recognition for their work, and beyond that, most will also desire development opportunities that can help them grow (personally and professionally) while having a genuine relationship with their fellow team members and leaders.
+Any employee will crave recognition for their work.
+Beyond that, most will want personal and professional development opportunities.
+Most will want to grow while maintaining genuine relationships with their team members and leaders.

-According to a study by Mercer, recognition for contributions, and opportunities to work on meaningful projects are two key ways of helping employees thrive at work, globally.
-By providing teams with the chance to shine and showcase their skills, organizations can foster more engagement and confidence in their employees - 15% of employees are less likely to quit if given the room to grow and spread their wings!
+According to a global study by Mercer, recognition and meaningful project opportunities are two key ways to help employees thrive at work.
+By providing teams with the chance to shine and showcase their skills, organizations can foster more engagement and confidence in their employees.
+In fact, 15% of employees are less likely to quit if given the room to grow and spread their wings.

-Spreading one’s wings may not always come easy, however.
-Leaders have to be willing to provide a foundation on which employees can build their confidence and add to their existing skill set, which speaks to one aspect of employee engagement: development.
+Spreading your wings is sometimes easier said than done.
+Leaders have to provide a foundation for employees to build their confidence and add to their existing skill set.
+Development is a key aspect of employee engagement.

-Learning and development, for example, is often cited as a notable incentive for employees to stay with their current company.
-Ceridian found that 83% of employees whose organizations provide them with learning & development opportunities are more likely to remain in their existing jobs.
-Similarly, 45% of millennials report that career development opportunities are very important when it comes to considering a role with a company.
+For example, learning and development is often cited as a notable incentive for employees to stay with their current company.
+Ceridian finds that 83% of employees whose organizations provide them with learning and development opportunities are more likely to remain in their existing jobs.
+Similarly, 45% of millennials consider the career development opportunities of role before accepting an offer.